 Security in international research and innovation collaboration (URIS guidelines)

-In autumn 2024, Aarhus University began implementing new guidelines aimed at safeguarding research and innovation collaboration from espionage and misuse.
+Aarhus University has guidelines in place to safeguard research and innovation collaboration from espionage and misuse.

-These guidelines were adopted on the recommendation of URIS, the Ministry of Higher Education and Science’s committee on guidelines for international research and innovation collaboration.
+These guidelines follow the recommendations issued by the Ministry of Higher Education and Science’s Committee on Guidelines for International Research and Innovation Collaboration (URIS).

 The intention behind the guidelines is to enable researchers and the university to work as openly as possible – and as securely as necessary.